adamburley/PassPushPosh/Docs/Initialize-PassPushPosh.md

 ```

 ## DESCRIPTION
-Sets global variables to handle the server URL and headers (authentication).
-Called automatically by module Functions if it is not called explicitly prior, so you don't actually need
-to call it unless you're going to use the authenticated API or alternate server, etc
-Default parameters use the pwpush.com domain and anonymous authentication.
+Initialize-PassPushPosh sets variables for the module's use during the remainder of the session.
+Server URL and User Agent values are set by default but may be overridden.
+If invoked with email address and API key, calls are sent as authenticated.
+Otherwise they default to
+anonymous.

+This function is called automatically if needed, defaulting to the public pwpush.com service.

 ## EXAMPLES